kit-clj/kit-clj.github.io/resources/md/deployment.md

 ## Enabling nREPL

-Luminus comes set up with [nREPL](https://github.com/clojure/tools.nrepl), which allows connecting to a REPL on the server.
+Kit comes set up with a socket REPL, which allows connecting to a REPL on the server.
 This functionality can useful for debugging as well as hotfixing updates in the running application.
-To enable nREPL support set the `NREPL_PORT` envrionment variable to the desired port.
+To enable REPL support set the `REPL_PORT` envrionment variable to the desired port.

 ```
-export NREPL_PORT=7001
+export REPL_PORT=7001
 ```

 You can also connect your favorite IDE to a remote REPL just as you would connect to a local one.